mages/R_in_Insurance_2014/Readme.md

 ### Reserving by conditioning on markers of individual claims: a case study using historical simulation
-#### Els Godecharle and Katrien Antonio, KU Leuven
+#### Els Godecharle, KU Leuven

-To be able to fulfil future liabilities insurance companies set reserves for incurred claims which are not finalised at the moment of evaluation.
-Traditional reserving methods compress large data sets with information on the development of individual claims into small sample designs, the so called run-off triangles.
-As such, triangular reserving methods ignore detailed information on the policyholder, the claim and its development so far.
+Our research explores the use of claim specific characteristics, so-called claim markers, for loss reserving with individual claims.
+Starting from the approach of Rosenlund (2012) we develop a stochastic Reserve by Detailed Conditioning ('RDC') method which is applicable to a micro-level data set with detailed information on individual claims.

-We introduce a new reserving method, called the stochastic RDC method, working on a micro-level data set containing detailed information on each individual claim.
-The stochastic RDC method combines the idea of Rosenlund (2012) to predict the future development of outstanding liabilities, as one of the first methods, conditional upon a selection of 'claim markers' with the technique of historical simulation to obtain a predictive distribution of the reserve.
+We use historical simulation to construct the predictive distribution of the outstanding loss reserve by simulating payments of a claim, given its claim markers.
+We explore how to incorporate different types of claim specific information when simulating outstanding loss reserves, and evaluate the impact of the set of markers and their specification on the predictive distribution of the outstanding reserve.

-We show the data structure the stochastic RDC method works with.
-We implemented the stochastic RDC method in R and demonstrate its performance on a portfolio of general liability insurance policies for private individuals from a European insurance company.
+The stochastic RDC method is implemented in R and the code is made available [online](http://www.econ.kuleuven.be/els.godecharle).
+We demonstrate the performance of the method on a portfolio of general liability insurance policies for private individuals from a European insurance company.

 ### Multivariate Regression Models for Reserving
 #### Brian Fannin, Redwoods Group